CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/clustering.md

 **Description**

-Takes a set of points and partition them into clusters using the k-mean.
-It uses the k-means algorithm.
+Takes a set of points as input and partitions them into clusters using the k-means algorithm.
 Returns an array of tuples with the cluster index for each of the input features and the input geometry.

 * `geog`: `ARRAY<GEOGRAPHY>` points to be clustered.
 * `numberOfClusters`: `INT64`|`NULL` numberOfClusters that will be generated.
 If `NULL` the default value `Math.sqrt(<NUMBER OF POINTS>/2)` is used.